Enemies and Allies

 Enemies and Allies is an accessory for the 3rd edition of the Dungeons & Dragons fantasy role-playing game.

 Contents

-Enemies and Allies contains statistics and descriptions for numerous non-player characters of various types for 3rd edition Dungeons & Dragons.
+Enemies and Allies is a supplement which includes statistics and descriptions for a large variety of pregenerated non-player characters for 3rd edition Dungeons & Dragons.

 Publication history

 Enemies and Allies was published in October 2001, and was designed by Bruce R. Cordell, Jeff Grubb, David Noonan, and Skip Williams.
 Cover art is by Jeff Easley, with interior art by Dennis Cramer, Todd Lockwood, Wayne Reynolds, and Sam Wood.

 Reception

 Shannon Appelcline notes that the NPC book Enemies and Allies was one of many early D&D third edition releases which "did not have a strong setting".